 Given this understanding, it is no surprise that Presidents frequently looked beyond chief clerks to fill temporary vacancies.
 Indeed, they regularly designated other cabinet members and department heads as acting principal officers.
-See Designating an

-Acting Attorney General, 2018 WL 6131923, at 8 (reporting that during the Washington, Adams, and Jefferson Administrations, other cabinet members and Chief Justice John Marshall "were used as temporary or 'ad interim' officials"); Letter from James Buchanan, President of the United States, to the Senate of the United States (Jan.
+See Designating an Acting Attorney General, 2018 WL 6131923, at 8 (reporting that during the Washington, Adams, and Jefferson Administrations, other cabinet members and Chief Justice John Marshall "were used as temporary or 'ad interim' officials"); Letter from James Buchanan, President of the United States, to the Senate of the United States (Jan.
 15, 1862), in 5 A Compilation of the Messages and Papers of the Presidents 1789-1902, at 3191 (James D. Richardson ed., 1902) (describing Presidents' frequent use of department heads, among others, to fill vacancies in other departments); Trial of Andrew Johnson, supra, at 575-81 (listing over twenty instances of department heads serving as acting heads of other departments).
-And again, although these officials had been previously confirmed, their prior confirmations would have been irrelevant for constitutional purposes unless their prior duties were somehow germane to the duties of their new offices.
-See Shoemaker, 147 U.S. at 301, 13 S.Ct.
-361 (an existing appointment may authorize additional duties only if those duties are "germane" to the office already held).
+And again, although these officials had been previously confirmed, their prior confirmations would have been irrelevant constitutional purposes unless their prior duties were somehow germane to the duties of their new offices.
+See Shoemaker, 147 U.S. at 301 (an existing appointment may authorize additional duties only if those duties are "germane" to the office already held).

-In addition, on at least three occasions, a President-each time, President Jackson-authorized someone with no prior government role whatsoever to serve as an acting principal officer.
-On his first day in office, President Jackson directed James A. Hamilton to "take charge of the Department of State" until then-Governor Martin Van Buren "arrive[d] in the city."
+In addition, on at least three occasions, a President-each time, President Jackson- authorized someone with no prior government role whatsoever to serve as an acting principal officer.
+On his first day in office,

+President Jackson directed James A. Hamilton to "take charge of the Department of State" until then-Governor Martin Van Buren "arrive[d] in the city."
 Trial of Andrew Johnson, supra, at 575; see also Biographical Directory of the American Congress, 1774-1961, at 16 (1961).
 And on two other occasions, he directed William B. Lewis to serve as Acting Secretary of War.
 See Trial of Andrew Johnson, supra, at 575.
-Although these examples are few, and limited to a single administration, they comport with the understanding articulated in Boyle that it is the temporary nature of an acting appointment-and not the former position of the appointee-that makes it unnecessary for the President to obtain the advice and consent of the Senate before filling a vacancy with an acting official.13
+Although these are few, and limited to a single examples administration, they comport with the understanding articulated in Boyle that it is the temporary nature of an acting appointment-and not the former position of the appointee-that makes it unnecessary for the President to obtain the advice and consent of the Senate before filling a vacancy with an acting official.
+13

-152 To be sure, the Coalition's position is not without its virtues.
+To be sure, the Coalition's position is not without its virtues.
 For one, it represents an attempt to reconcile Eaton's focus on duration with the now-dominant criterion of supervision.
-See Edmond, 520 U.S. at 662, 117 S.Ct.
-1573 ("Generally speaking, the term 'inferior officer' connotes a relationship with some higher ranking officer or officers below the President."); see also Free Enter.
-Fund, 537 F.3d at 708 n.17 (Kavanaugh, J., dissenting) (explaining that, "for offices that are not temporary," Edmond "controls the inferior-officer Appointments Clause analysis," and noting that Edmond "expressly purport[ed] to set forth a definitive test for inferior officer status governing future cases").
-For another, it
+See Edmond, 520 U.S. at 662 ("Generally speaking, the term inferior officer' connotes a relationship with some higher ranking officer or officers below the President."); see also Free Enter.
+Fund, 537 F.3d at 708 n.17 (Kavanaugh, J., dissenting)

 13 There appear to be other examples where an individual who was neither the chief clerk nor a Senate-confirmed official stepped in as an acting principal officer.
-See Eaton, 169 U.S. at 344, 18 S.Ct.
-374 (describing a consul's son who served temporarily as consul when his father passed); Boyle, 1857 WL 4155, at 5 (describing a "navy agent" who served temporarily as an acting "purser"); Firearms Pol'y Coal.'s Br. at 26 n.2 (acknowledging "several instances, when the first assistant was apparently unavailable," in which "the President designated a nonconfirmed subordinate to the first assistant or other senior department officer without objection").
+See Eaton, 169 U.S. at 344 (describing a consul's son who served temporarily as consul when his father passed); Boyle, 1857 WL 4155, at 5 (describing a "navy agent" who served temporarily as an acting "purser"); Firearms Pol'y Coal.'s Br. at 26 n.2 (acknowledging "several instances, when the first assistant was apparently unavailable," in which "the President designated a non-confirmed subordinate to the first assistant or other senior department officer without objection").